NEW: Tests results on soil samples are expected back Tuesday, a police chief says

 What police do know is that the samples that were unearthed didn’t contain any “discernible remains,” such as bones, body parts or other evidence, according to Berlin.

-The search of the Roseville property is the latest in an on-again, off-again search for Hoffa, whose disappearance 35 years ago captured the public imagination.
+It is the latest act in the on-again, off-again search for Hoffa, whose disappearance 35 years ago captured the public imagination.

 Hoffa, then 62, was last seen on July 30, 1975, outside the Detroit-area Machus Red Fox restaurant.
 He was there ostensibly to meet with reputed Detroit Mafia street enforcer Anthony Giacalone and Genovese crime family figure Anthony Provenzano, who was also a chief of a Teamsters local in New Jersey.
 Giacalone died in 1982; Provenzano died in 1988 in prison.